 Peter the Great decided to build a Constantine Palace in Strelna, 20 kilometers outside of St.Petersburg in 1711.
 Peter I wanted it to be the «Russian Versailles».
 Peter personally chose the place for the construction of the palace and park.
 The project of the country residence was prepared by the Italian Bartolomeo Rastrelli (the father of the architect Rastrelli, who later built many palaces in St. Petersburg) and the Frenchman Jean-Baptiste Leblon (the author of the master plan of St. Petersburg in 1717).

 The construction of the palace began in 1720.
 The commission to build the grand palace passed to another architect – Niccolo Michetti.
-But soon it became evident that the place was ill-adapted for installation of fountains because of small elevation difference.
+But soon it became evident that the place was ill-adapted for creation of fountains because of small height difference.
 All necessary hydraulic facilities required a lot of money.
 And a little to the west, in Peterhof, the elevation difference made it possible to easily build a palace complex with splendid fountain cascades.